ozcodx/ashwake/docs/LORE_DEVELOPMENT.md

 - Became focal points of Velrot influence, birthing the elemental bosses
 - Scattered across different biomes and depths

+### Amnesis Production Facility
+- Where the Amnesis Units were designed and manufactured
+- Contains template schematics and upgrade components
+- Partially functional systems may allow for player upgrades and modifications
+- Houses records of which consciousness was assigned to which unit

 ### Velmire
 - Parallel dimension that is the source of Velrot
 - Alien landscape with unique physics and materials